 Finally, the first edition of Spartacist Ireland from 2002 includes an article on abortion in the context of the defeat of the 25th amendment referendum which sought to roll back the X case judgement (Spartacist Ireland, No. 1, 2002, p.20).

-Material in the archive from the campaign includes a leaflet from Dublin North West Repeal, which precedes the calling of the referendum and the official campaign, and one from the Dublin North West Together for Yes group (Together for Yes was the umbrella organisation of political parties, civil society and campaign groups formed to campaign for a Yes vote to repeal the amendment).
+Material in the archive from the referendum campaign includes a leaflet from Dublin North West Repeal, which precedes the calling of the referendum and the official campaign, and one from the Dublin North West Together for Yes group (Together for Yes was the umbrella organisation of political parties, civil society and campaign groups formed to campaign for a Yes vote to repeal the amendment).
 A newspaper from the Trade Union Campaign to Repeal the Eighth Amendment entitled “Yes Repeal” includes contributions from a wide range of left activists.
 There is also a set of posters in Irish and English from Éirígí.